Do you know what the secret is to launching a successful SaaS Sales Strategy?

 Buyer Personas also help to engage with customers on a more personal level, something many marketers struggle within their work.

 60% of B2B marketers admit having trouble creating engaging content, with 57% of them can't tell if what they publish even works.

 And they help build a better conversion funnel.

-Knowing and understanding your potential users gives you the ability to tailor every step of your SaaS conversion funnel to their needs.
+Knowing and understanding your prospective customers gives you the ability to tailor every step of your SaaS conversion funnel to their needs.
 And this typically means:

 - Publishing advice your buyers desperately need